Gay-friendly: Businesses

+Religious groups

+Some Christian and Jewish religious denominations, as well as Christian churches and affirming Jewish synagogues, have LGBT-friendly programs.

 World

-The Pew Research Center conducted a survey in 2019 to measure levels of acceptance of LGBT around the globe.
+The Pew Research Center conducted a survey in 2019 to measure levels of acceptance of LGBTQ people around the globe.

 Researchers at the Williams Institute at UCLA released a report in 2021 after analyzing findings from different surveys to develop their own LGBTQ Global Acceptance Index (GAI).

 The Spartacus International Gay Guide publishes the Gay Travel Index, a ranking of gay-friendly countries.
 Points are added to countries for anti-discrimination legislation, equal marriage, partnership and adoption laws, and LGBT marketing.
-Meanwhile, points are subtracted for anti-LGBT laws, HIV travel restrictions, religious influence, and prosecution, murders, and death sentences.
+Meanwhile, points are subtracted for anti-LGBT laws, HIV travel restrictions, religious influence; and prosecution, murders, and death sentences.

-In 2021, the Spartacus Gay Travel Index featured a majority of Western European countries in the top 10 spots (Denmark, Malta, Austria, Sweden, Portugal, United Kingdom, and Spain), rounded out by Australia, Canada and Uruguay.
-The bottom 4 countries were Yemen, Iran, Somalia and Saudi Arabia with Chechnya being the overall worst-ranked region for LGBT people.
+In 2024, the Spartacus Gay Travel Index featured a majority of Western European countries in the top 12 spots (Denmark, Germany, Iceland, Malta, Norway, Portugal, Spain and Switzerland), rounded out by Australia, Canada, New Zealand and Uruguay.
+The bottom 4 places went to Afghanistan, Chechnya, Iran and Saudi Arabia.

+Not Included in Data

+United States

 Spartacus also publishes a Gay Travel Index for US states, listing the 50 states plus the District of Columbia with the same criteria as the country rankings.
-In 2021, the top spot was shared by California and Illinois, while the bottom nine states were mainly from the Southeast and the Mountain states.
+In 2024, the top spot went to New York while the bottom ten states were mainly the southern and the mountain states, with Oklahoma being the overall worst-ranked state for LGBT people.

-United States